plaperdr/blink-docker/README.md

 ### Docker images and containers ###

-4 images are downloaded from Docker Hub
+4 images are downloaded from Docker Hub (or can be built from scratch)
 * docker.io/plaperdr/blinkubuorig
 * docker.io/plaperdr/blinkfedorig
 * docker.io/plaperdr/blinkbrowsers